ILIAS-eLearning/ILIAS/docs/development/contributing.md

 <a name="list-of-labels"></a>
 ## List of Labels

-There are currently the following labels used for Pull-Requests.
+Currently, the following labels are used for Pull-Requests.
 These labels will be assigned by the Technical Board or Maintainers:

 | Label           | Description                                                                                                                                                               |